santiag0m/IBIO4680/03-Python/README.md

 --------------
 # Homework
 Please select one dataset of your preference.
 If you do not have one, you might use [BDSD](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/resources.htm).
-Your dataset _MUST_ have labels.
+Your dataset _SHOULD_ have labels.

 Write a **python** script that does the following things:
 1. Download (and untar if the case) your dataset.
-2. Choose _randomly_ an specific number (Let's say **N**.
-I'll explain it later) of those images.
-And, save them on a new and independent folder.
+2. Choose _randomly_ an specific number (Let's say **N**) of those images.
+Resize them to 256x256, and save them in a new folder.
-3. Plot those images as a single plot i.e., N images in one figure.
-4. Using a different figure, plot your original images along the corresponding labels.
+3. Plot your original **N** images along the corresponding labels.
+4. Finally, save the variables as a _dict_, images and labels.
+For this purpose, you may use _numpy_, _pickle_, or any module of your preference.

 Let's explore the last item.
 For instance, if you choose a classification problem, you might do it by showing the original images and somewhat saying the label of each one.
 Ej:

 ![fake](imgs/fake.png)

 Where the label is depicted at the center of each image.

 On the other hand, if you choose a detection/segmentation problem, you might do it by showing the original images along the corresponding groundtruths.
 Ej:

 ![bsds](imgs/bsds.png)

+---

-Your script **must** be an excecutable script that does all the aforementioned items just by typing:
+Your script **must** be ONE SINGLE excecutable script that does all the aforementioned items just by typing: `./run.py`

-`./run.py`
+Notes:
+- Once the dataset has been downloaded, the script must skip step 1.
+- If you make use of a module that is rather uncommon (I do not know, nobody knows, internet is weird), just make sure that your script internally install it .